digital-work-lab/handbook/docs/20-research/22-literature.md

     end

     subgraph OnlineWorkflow["Online workflow"]
-        J["Create and update files in shared repository on GitHub"] end
+        J["Revise files in a shared repository on GitHub (upload of PDFs is not possible)"] end

     J --> E